haruntuncay/DP_Assignment_MR_Demo/README.md

 # DP_Assignment_MR_Demo

 This project's goal is to simulate a really simple map-reduce framework.
-It's main entry point is the `Task` class, which be obtained using a `TaskBuilder`.
+It's main entry point is the `Task` class, which can be obtained using a `TaskBuilder`.
 A simple example of how TaskBuilder can be used is provided below.

 ```